zchking/docs/pages/katalon-studio/docs/step-definitions.md

     - "/katalon-studio/docs/step-definitions/"
 description:
 ---
 Each Gherkin step in the _Features_ file needs to be defined as a set of programming code so that the machine can execute the actions of these steps.
-These _S__tep Definitions_ can be implemented in _Keyword_ folder by leveraging the **Script Mode**.
+These _Step Definitions_ can be implemented in _Keyword_ folder by leveraging the **Script Mode**.
 Katalon Studio built-in keywords can also be re-used in step definition files as well.
 When Katalon Studio executes any _Features_ files in the test case, it will also look for the matching step definitions in the source folder.

-> *   Step Definitions can be written in any Cucumber-supported programming languages including, but not limited to, Groovy, Java, PHP, Python, and C#.
+> *   Step Definitions can be written in any Cucumber-supported programming languages including Groovy and Java.

 For example, let's take the Gherkin scenarios from _Features_ File above and define the steps: